-Calhoun, the seat of McLean county, is located on KY 81 at the Green River.
+Calhoun, the seat of McLean county, is located near the center of the county on the Green River.
 It was established in 1785 by Henry Rhoads as Rhoadsville and was later known as Fort Vienna or Vienna Station for the fort built by his brother Solomon Rhoads.
 In 1849 the town was named Calhoun (or Calhoon) for Judge John Calhoun.
-Calhoun was incorporated in 1852 and became the seat of McLean county when it was formed in 1854.
+It became the seat of McLean county when it was formed in 1854.

 The first McLean County Courthouse was built about 1854.
 The present structure, the third, was completed in 1908.